Sometimes cleaning products must be cleaned out, too. What’s the best way to clean up a cleaning mess?

-You might assume that cleaning products need to be disposed of with unused paint, oil and other similar items through your city’s hazardous waste collection program.
-The truth is, though, in most cases household cleaning products don’t need special treatment.
+You might assume that cleaning products need to be disposed of with unused paint, oil, and other toxic or volatile items through your local hazardous waste collection program.
+The truth is, in most cases, household cleaning products don’t need special treatment.

 Use It Up or Give It Away